 We do encourage interaction between our users to facilitate data and knowledge sharing.
 For this purpose, a public folder is available so you can easily exchange data, codes, … with another VM user.

-- Use your Terrascope or PROBA-V distribution portal account to login.
-Or request a login if necessary.
+- Use your Terrascope account or request a login if necessary.

-- Request an OpenStack Virtual Machine at the Terrascope Virtual Machine website
+- Request an OpenStack Virtual Machine in the Services section of the website.